 We tried our best to provide an easy and simple technical manual for the average user of the internet.
 As we believe in our role in raising digital security awareness, we always welcome questions and inquiries through any of our communication channels.

-You can always ask for technical support from Motoon though our Tech Clinic service, you just need to file this form https://goo.gl/6X2yYn.
+You can also ask for technical support from Motoon though our tech clinic service (3yadaTech):

+https://motoon.org/services/3yadatech.